 Splashing out: If you’re looking for a nicer sit-down restaurant, a few personal favorites — check out their menus and just see what calls to you — are Compère Lapin (Central Business District), Peche (Warehouse District), Coquette (Garden District), Patois (Uptown), Kenton’s (Uptown), Mariza (Bywater), Lilette (Uptown), and Gautreau’s (Uptown).
 At Cavan (Uptown), you can string together a really fabulous meal from their toasts, small plates, and sides for a totally reasonable price; whatever you do, DO NOT MISS the hush puppies with whipped honey lardo.
 Saba (Uptown) is Alon Shaya’s new spot, due to open later this spring, and will have thoughtful, innovative Israeli food on which he made his name at his namesake restaurant, only now it’s just a little more his own—it’s a totally vibe-y space and insanely good, thoughtful food c/o Chef Cara Peterson.
 As was the case at his prior restaurants, you will love every bite, and you will never want the piping-hot pita to stop coming until you need to be rolled out of there.
-Snagging a reservation can be tricky, but I love to sit at the bar or on the back patio.
 The absolute best value white-tablecloth dinner you’ll find is at Boucherie (Uptown) — the food has global influences but is executed in a very Southern way, and none of the (large, fabulous) entrées exceeds $18 or so.
 Brown Butter (Mid-City) is similar, more casual.